aadityapawar/playwright-ts-sportsbet/README.md

 ### Assumptions

  - Browser Height is assumed to be 720 pixel
- - Place bets function is written for placing multiple bets which generate random   unique bets from the vaiable options.
+ - Place bets function is written for placing multiple bets which generate random unique bets from the available bets option.
- - If race outcome is suspecded or race already started it test is navigating back to home page and trying next card to place the bets
+ - If race outcome is suspended or race already started then the test is navigating back to home page and trying next card to place the bets.
  - There are extra tests to place multiple bets which is not given in the instructions but just added to run them parallelly.
  - Only chromium browser is enabled in playwright config